 Old friends – you never quite forget them; you never stop seeing them.
 Social media has kept ex-colleagues and friendships festering in a digital vortex.
-One name search can outline their story, like a greatest hits album listing note-worthy achievement.
+One name search online can outline their story, like a greatest hits album listing note-worthy achievement.

 It’s easy to wonder: did they get married?
 Have they reach the fashion industry, or given up on their dreams?
 Do their annoying flaws (the ones that split you up) still linger – has time made them a better friend?

 I was at a house party when I heard my name screamed by an ex best friend.
 Sheepishly, I approached, confused how a person who knows my deepest thoughts could feel like a stranger.
 When the party quietened down – when the drunks got tired and the dancers wore out, we were back to our past selves.

 We always had that emotional chemistry.
 Just as siblings do, we squabbled, said mean words and competed, both eager to say ‘I won.’
 We also clicked; laughed at the same jokes and enjoyed the same adventures.
 I felt indebted to her – she helped lift me out of my shell, giving me a lifeline when I needed someone to form wild memories with.

 But as time went by, reconnecting became a weighty regret.
 I knew we had outgrown each other.
 All those traits I didn’t like, went from flutters to pricks.
 The great memories grew cloudy; I stopped wanting to hear from her.
 And I realised, she didn’t understand why I drifted, why are friendship initially ended.